m4rreo/but-u-r-not-red-flower-bro/README.md

 - Pretty red flower I drew by myself
 - 20 random predictions on Russian for you
 - Blue Hour song by TXT (any MOAs here?)
-- History of 'The Scarlet Flower' fairy tale by Sergei Aksakov

 ## How to use?
 1. Click on `index.html`